ibm-cloud-docs/openshift/openshift_app_plan.md

 ## Securing apps
 {: #secure_apps}

-As you plan and develop your app, consider the following options to maintain a secure image, ensure that sensitive information is encrypted, and encrypt traffic between app microservices.
+As you plan and develop your app, consider the following options to maintain a secure image, ensure that sensitive information is encrypted, and control traffic between your app pods and other pods and services in the cluster.
 {: shortdesc}

 <dl>